donders-research-data-management/rdm-ontology/doc/help/user-manual/transfer-data/YodaDrive.rst

    .. figure:: images/Yoda_explorer.png

-   In order to add data to your RDR collection, you need to add files to your Yoda Network Drive in Windows Explorer.
+   In order to add data to your ${repositoryName} collection, you need to add files to your Yoda Network Drive in Windows Explorer.
 Step 5 to 7 will instruct you on how exactly to do this.

 5. Open the folder of your collection in the Yoda Network Drive.